Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 }
 ```

-You usually only need to fill out the `component` field, which can be the component class or a `LazyLoadComponentConfig` (see [Lazy-loading components]({{ "documentation/v2/configuration#lazy-loading-components" | relative_url }})).
+You usually only need to fill out the `component` field, which can be the component class or a <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L140" target="_blank">`LazyLoadComponentConfig`</a> (see [Lazy-loading components]({{ "documentation/v2/configuration#lazy-loading-components" | relative_url }})).
 You may optionally also provide your own injector and custom nodes to replace the existing `<ng-content>` of the component (each entry in the outer array represends a `<ng-content>`-slot and the inner array its content).

-### `getBindings()`
+### getBindings()
-Is given the (unique) id of this hook, the `HookValue` (the hook as it appears in the text) and the context object as parameters.
-It is expected to return a `HookBindings` object, which lists all the inputs to set and outputs to subscribe to in the loaded component:
+Is given the (unique) id of this hook, the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L106" target="_blank">`HookValue`</a> and the context object as parameters.
+It is expected to return a <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L148" target="_blank">`HookBindings`</a> object, which lists all the inputs to set and outputs to subscribe to in the loaded component:

 ```ts
 interface HookBindings {